moehrenzahn/worktimer/README.md

 On macOS, you can configure WorkTimer to send a custom iMessage to someone whenever you stop a timer.
 You could use this feature to nofify your spouse that you'll be home soon. :)

+## Syncronization (experimental)

+To sync your work times between machines, you will need a Git repository to store your json file and add it's path to your config file.
+If there is a problem with the repository, WorkTimer will output the Git info to the console.
+Please have a backup in case anything bad happens.

 ## Usage with TextBar

 Configure `python ~/worktimer/worktimer.py` as script and `python ~/worktimer/textBarAction.py` as action script in the TextBar preferences.
 A refresh rate of 15 seconds is recommended.